yzgysjr/try_jif/login/README.md

 ## Introduction

-This is an example of programming in Jif.
+This is an example written in Jif 3.4.3.
 In this example, several users are attempting to verify their username and password with a special principal root.
-There is a special trusted third party, who will automatically do something like zero knowledge proof to validate their requests.
+There is a special trusted third party validating their requests.

 In this example, user principals are dynamically created, and delegates to the trust third party.
 It illustrates Jif's ability to handle a bunch of dynamic principals.